SPoovathumkadavil/Syvio-Detrola/LIT/Comp. 1/Split.md

 ## Thesis Pre

 The same Continental Congress that humanized Cresap's violence had gone to the belittled Natives in their time of need.
 The treaty with the Delawares is the result of this necessity.
-The Lenape people were approached with an air of friendship and equal-footing.
 The Lenape people were persuaded to relocate from their ancestral homes to regions in present-day Pittsburgh and Detroit.

 ## Thesis